Sam-Saarinen/Sam-Saarinen.github.io/_posts/2023-11-06-movies-i-recommend.md

 - In each of their ways, the Parr children struggle with being exceptional.
 Dash and Syndrome share almost identical lines - "When everyone's special, then no one will be."
 - Bomb Voyage!
 - The Underminer!
 "I am always beneath you, but nothing is beneath me!"

+### Avatar: The Last Airbender (2005-2008)
+The series definitely has its rough spots (a few noticeable animation loops and they were still finding their rhythm during the first 2-3 episodes), but this is hands-down my favorite series, and as valuable as many of the movies on this list.

 ### Gandhi (1982)